tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 # The DRM XML namespace

-This namespace is used to convey information about the DRM scheme used to encrypt documents served through OPDS feeds, and to provide the information necessary for a client to download and decrypt those documents.
+This XML namespace is used to convey information about the DRM scheme used to encrypt documents served through OPDS feeds, and to provide the information necessary for a client to download and decrypt those documents.